 The Big Dipper can be used to find several neighbouring constellations, as well as a few that lie further away.

 The arc of the Big Dipper’s handle points to Arcturus, the bear keeper, the brightest star in the constellation Boötes, the Herdsman.
 Boötes is recognizable for the asterism known as the Kite.
-Arcturus, the brightest star in the northern celestial hemisphere, sits at the base of the Kite.
+Arcturus sits at the base of the Kite.
+It is the brightest star in the northern celestial hemisphere.

 Following the line of the Big Dipper’s handle further leads to Spica, the brightest star in the constellation Virgo.
 Spica appears at the base of a crooked Y asterism that extends in the direction of Denebola in the constellation Leo.
 The Y of Virgo can be used to find the Virgo Cluster of galaxies.